-The level of supervision should be at least in the ratio of one teacher/member of staff to 15 learners, children and young people.
-At the end of afixture, staff must ensure that all learners are supervised until they are collected.
+The level of supervision should be at least in the ratio of one teacher to 15 Students.
+At the end of a fixture, staff must ensure that all Students are supervised until they are collected.

-The use of parents/carers cars to transport other learners, children or young people is not allowed.
+The use of Students' cars to transport other Students is not allowed.